 7. Build Decorative Shelves

 Shelves are great for storage and decoration all in one.
 From bookcases (or tree bookcases against the wall) to free-standing shelves to floating shelves, they’re all great forms of decorating and storing toys, books, and games in an easy yet accessible way.
+Self storage units from Boombox Storage can be a convenient, affordable solution whenever you need to keep your belongings between the seasons, see it here.

 8. Set Up Cabinets